apiato/documentation/versioned_docs/version-12.x/components/optional-components/events.md

 and they function in the exact same way as Laravel events.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new events and listeners you may use the following interactive commands:
+To generate new events and listeners, you may use the following interactive commands:

 ```
 php artisan apiato:generate:event